Cleveland Clinic logo

 What to expect during your first visit with a surgical oncologist

 Your surgical oncologist will also ask how you’re doing.
-They understand a cancer diagnosis is a life-changing experience.
-They also know surgery can be intimidating.
-They’ll want to get to know you and how they can help you manage some of the stress.
+They understand a cancer diagnosis is a life-changing experience, and that the thought of surgery can be intimidating.
+They’ll want to get to know you and help you manage some of the stress.

 Questions to ask your surgical oncologist